WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 Then, on the Post SMTP Plugin page, click 'Grant permission with Google' to authorize.

-You can directly ignore the security warning and continue.
+You can directly ignore the security prompt and continue.

 Check the permissions, then continue.